Generic Name: warfarin (WAR far in)

 if you undergo a spinal tap or spinal anesthesia (epidural).

-You should not take Coumadin if you cannot be reliable in taking it because of alcoholism, psychiatric problems, dementia, or similar conditions.
+You should not take Coumadin if you cannot be reliable in using it because of alcoholism, psychiatric problems, dementia, or similar conditions.

 Coumadin can make you bleed more easily, especially if you have: